 You should answer this question yourself. 🙂

-It’s also good to know that Yoast Premium is completely free of ads.
+It’s also good to know that Yoast Premium is entirely free of ads.

-A non-paid version of the plugin displays a few non-intrusive ads when you go to settings of the plugin, but it’s great that they can be removed after purchasing a license.
+A non-paid version of the plugin displays a few non-intrusive ads when you go to settings of the plugin.
+Still, it’s great that you can remove them by purchasing a license.

 Compatibility With Google’s Algorithm Changes